JimDesu/basis-lang/spec.md

       'r <- Shape: ${Circle <- radius}              ; init temp (Rule 3): `radius` is a non-Literal slot 'r <- Shape: ${Circle <- 5.0}                 ; Aggregate Literal (Rule 1): `5.0` is a Decimal literal

   The type prefix `Shape:` provides the type context the construct needs in argument-position contexts.
-Where the LHS type is contextually explicit (a typed productive parameter, a typed local introduction, a typed field), the prefix may be elided: `'r <- ${Circle <- radius}` is well-formed when `'r` is declared of type `Shape`.
+Where the LHS type is contextually explicit (a typed CREATE parameter, a typed local introduction, a typed field), the prefix may be elided: `'r <- ${Circle <- radius}` is well-formed when `'r` is declared of type `Shape`.
 The classification per §7.4's rules determines whether the construct is an Aggregate Literal (Rule 1) or an initialization temporary (Rule 2 or 3); both are accepted at variant LHS positions, with the candidate's parameter type providing the conversion target for any Literal contents (the Decimal literal `5.0` above bridges to `Float32` — Circle's parameter type — via `.implicit`).

 - **Introducing the absent state.** Two surfaces produce an absent-state variant slot: